 Our Story - A Taste Of The Cotswolds.
 Check out our Video above.

-The village of Ilmington is nestled in the North Cotswolds and in medieval times it was a village made up of farms and most of them had an orchard.
+Ilmington is nestled in the North Cotswolds and in medieval times it was a village made up of farms and most of them had an orchard.
 One of the few benefits of a farm worker was a ready supply of free cider.
 The village was renowned not only for its cider but also for the wonderful varieties of old apples in its orchards.
 One of the treasures in the village church is an embroidered Apple Map on which the names of all the varieties are painted.
 The map is an exact copy of old maps which show where all the orchards were.

 Today the farms and their outbuildings have been converted into houses and many of the gardens contain part of the old orchards.
 We started making cider in 2014 when we saw that most of the apples were not used and were left to rot.
 In fact, they were a nuisance to householders who had nice lawns as they got in the way of their mowing machines.